In this section we explain what pleural plaques are.

 It’s thought that around 36,000 to 90,000 people per year develop pleural plaques in the UK.
 Pleural plaques are considered harmless and many people in the UK have them, often without even knowing about it.

-- you will go on to get a more serious disease
+If you have pleural plaques, it doesn’t mean that you will go on to get a more serious disease.

 Being exposed to asbestos does increase your risk of developing a serious lung condition such as asbestosis, mesothelioma or lung cancer.
 But there is no scientific evidence that having pleural plaques increases the risk any further.
-So if you’ve been exposed to asbestos you should not worry if you’re told you have pleural plaques.
+So, if you’ve been exposed to asbestos you should not worry if you’re told you have pleural plaques.

-If you do have symptoms in your chest such as breathlessness, a cough or pain, it’s important not to think these are caused by the plaques and ignore them.
+If you do have symptoms in your chest such as breathlessness, cough or pain, it’s important not to think these are caused by the pleural plaques and ignore them.
 The symptoms are more likely to be caused by another condition that might need attention.

 If you have been exposed to asbestos and have no chest problems, there is normally no need to have a chest X-ray or CT scan, unless your health care professional recommends it.
-The risk associated with exposure to X-rays or a CT-scan is far greater than the benefit of finding out you have pleural plaques.
+The risk associated with exposure to X-rays or a CT-scan is far greater than the benefit of finding out if you have pleural plaques.